rkt/stage1-xen/README.md

 ## Build and Output

-Make sure to have all the dependencies installed, see [DEPENDENCIES].
+Make sure to have all the dependencies installed, see [DEPENDENCIES](DEPENDENCIES).
 Xen needs to be at least version 4.9.
-Then, execute *build.sh*.
-The output is the file *stage1-xen.aci*, which is the stage1 ACI image. stage1-xen.aci does not contain any Xen binaries itself, it relies on *xl* being available on the host.
+Then, execute **build.sh**.
+The output is the file **stage1-xen.aci**, which is the stage1 ACI image. stage1-xen.aci does not contain any Xen binaries itself, it relies on [xl](https://xenbits.xen.org/docs/unstable/man/xl.1.html) being available on the host.